 The three most common types of soil textures you’re like to encounter are:

-Sandy: Dry and gritty to the touch, and because the particles have huge spaces between them, it can’t hold onto water and lacks nutrients.
+Sandy: Dry and gritty to the touch.
+Since the particles have huge spaces between them, it can't hold onto water and lacks nutrients.
 Almost any plant can grow well in sandy soil as long as they get enough water and nutrients (think hydroponics).
 Plants such as gazania, lavender, cosmos, rugosa roses are fine with this type of soil texture.

 Clay: Sticky and slippery, slow-draining clay soil makes life difficult for many plants.
 Many ferns, switchgrass, black-eyed Susan, daylilies and Japanese iris don’t seem to mind.

 Loamy: Loamy soil are a rich, dark color that crumbles easily in your hand.
-They are nutrient-rich, allow water to drain easily and hold just the right amount of moisture for plants to thrive and allows air to seep through.
+They are nutrient-rich and allow water to drain easily.
+They also hold just the right amount of moisture for plants to thrive and allows air to seep through.
 Plant what you like!

-While changing a soil’s basic texture is very difficult, you can improve its structure–making clay more porous, sand more water retentive–by adding amendments.
+While changing a soil's basic texture is very difficult, you can improve its structure by adding amendments.
+(Making clay more porous, sand more water retentive.)

 Okay, so how do I improve my soil?

-Few of us are blessed with perfect soil such as the beautiful, black soils of the Midwest that have accumulated organic matter over the eons to where it has decomposed to stable humus (the waste products and remains of soil-dwelling microorganisms and bacteria).
+Few of us are blessed with perfect soil such as the beautiful, black soils of the Midwest.
+This have accumulated organic matter over the eons to where it has decomposed to stable humus.
+(The waste products and remains of soil-dwelling microorganisms and bacteria).
 The rest of us need to grab a shovel and start working on improving ours.
 Here are a few ways to get better soil structure:

-Prepping a planting bed with deep cultivation is not a lot of fun, but breaking-up heavy, compacted soil layers will help aerate the soil, and provide a better environment for quickly setting and then growing healthy roots.
+- Prepping a planting bed with deep cultivation is not a lot of fun.
+However, breaking-up heavy, compacted soil layers will help aerate the soil.
+It will also provide a better environment for quickly setting and then growing healthy roots.

-New beds for landscape plants should be amendedbefore any plants go into the ground.
-For long-term benefits, choose an amendment that breaks down slowly such as shredded bark and peat moss with the addition of compost which, while it breaks down in a matter of months, bolsters the initial nutrient supply available to soil microorganisms.
-If your soil is mostly clay or sand, spread 4 to 5 inches of amendment over it; If the soil is loamy or has been regularly amended each season, add just a 2- to 3-inch layer of amendment.
+- New beds for landscape plants should be amended before any plants go into the ground.
+For long-term benefits, choose an amendment that breaks down slowly.
+For instance, shredded bark and peat moss with the addition of compost.
+This, while it breaks down in a matter of months, bolsters the initial nutrient supply available to soil microorganisms.
+If your soil is mostly clay or sand, spread 4 to 5 inches of amendment over it.
+If the soil is loamy or regularly amended each season, add just 2 to 3 inch layer of amendment.
 Spread onto soil surface and till into the top 4 – 6 inches of soil.

-Permanent or semipermanent plantingsof trees, shrubs, or perennials benefit from soil amendment too, but you need to do the job without damaging plant roots.
-Simply spread the amendment over the soil surface as a mulch; earthworms, microorganisms, rain, and irrigation water will all carry it downward over time, gradually improving the soil’s top layer.
+- Permanent or semipermanent plantings of trees, shrubs, or perennials benefit from soil amendment too.
+But, you need to do the job without damaging plant roots.
+Simply spread the amendment over the soil surface as a mulch.
+Earthworms, microorganisms, rain, and irrigation water will all carry it downward over time.
+Thus, gradually improving the soil's top layer.
 How much?
 Where soil is stubborn clay or sieve-like sand, add 4 to 6 inches of compost before each planting season.
 If soil is already nice and loamy still add compost–1 to 3 inches of fresh compost before each planting season.
 Note: yes, every planting season.

-Soil amendments such as lime, sulfur, and organic fertilizerscan help create a good fertility and pH levelfor plant growth.
-Don’t assume your soil needs these and apply without first consulting a reputable garden center for the types of amendments that are recommended in their area.
-For example, lime application is generally not needed in the arid western states and sulfur is generally not needed in the temperate Midwestern states.
+- Soil amendments such as lime, sulfur, and organic fertilizers can help create good fertility and pH level for plant growth.
+Don't assume your soil needs.
+Don't apply without first consulting a reputable garden center for the types of amendments that are recommended in their area.
+For example, lime application is generally not needed in the arid western states.
+Sulfur is generally not needed in the temperate Midwestern states.

 Is there such a thing as "impossible" soil?

 Yes, there is such a thing as “impossible soil” – it’s in my back yard!
 But seriously, almost any soil can be improved.
-Adding well-composted organic matter is probably one of the best ways to feed the soil and build good soil fertility and structure over time.
+Adding well-composted organic matter is probably one of the best ways to feed the soil.
+It also builds good soil fertility and structure over time.

 All planted!
 How do I keep improving my soil?

-Mulch keeps plant root zones cool in the summer, suppresses weeds, and gradually degrades and adds organic matter to the soil.
+Mulch keeps plant root zones cool in the summer, suppresses weeds, and gradually degrades.
+It adds organic matter to the soil.
 A light fertilization going into spring and again in the summer will help plants thrive.

-In areas with cold weather, fertilizer late in the summer and into fall is usually avoided as it can prolong vigorous growth into the fall, making the plant more susceptible to cold damage.
+In areas with cold weather, fertilizer late in the summer and into fall is usually avoided.
+This is because it can prolong vigorous growth into the fall, making the plant more susceptible to cold damage.